Vandivier/afterecon/content/2017-05-03-economics-of-education-reviewing-the-content-of-key-papers.md

 ---
-title: Economics of Education: Reviewing the Content of Key Papers
+title: "Economics of Education: Reviewing the Content of Key Papers"
 date: 2017-05-02 21:32:07
 author: John Vandivier
 ---